oxgx/Generate-usernames/README.md

-# Generate Usernames Script

-A simple Python script to generate potential usernames from a list of full names.
+#A simple Python script to generate potential AD usernames from a list of full names.
 It supports multiple username formats, including admin-specific formats like `jd.admin`.

 ## Features
 - Reads a list of names from a text file.